imizallah/Facebook-Web-Clone-UI-only-/README.md

-# Social Networking Application (Whatsapp Web Clone (UI Only))
+# Social Networking Application (Facebook Web Clone (UI Only))

-This is a fully-functional Whatsapp Web Clone built with REACTJS.
+This is a fully-functional Facebook Web Clone built with REACTJS.

 ## Technologies used